Nishad94/storm-docker/README.md

 nishad-storm-docker
 ============

 Modification of https://github.com/wurstmeister/storm-docker to use storm version 0.10.2.
-To change to another version of storm, change 'storm-nimbus/Dockerfile' with appropriate download link for the release.
+To change to another version of storm, change 'storm/Dockerfile' with appropriate download link for the release.
+Check docker-compose.yml to mount appropriate volumes.